 The Cycloids for Lv probe requires VUR (Vertical, Uniform, Random) slices of constant thickness with a random rotation around an identifiable vertical axis.
 The lineal features to be sampled must have a very small cross-sectional area.

-How do I perform a Cycloids for Lv probe run?
+To perform a Cycloids for Lv probe run

 1. Click Probes>Cycloids for Lv.
-Stereo Investigator displays
+Stereo Investigator displays the Cycloids to Calculate Lv dialog box.